 Our intensive in-patient treatment option provides a five-day-a-week daytime intensive in-patient residential hospital therapy.
 Patients in this program spend their evenings at home with family.
 Trained alcohol addiction therapists teach patients coping skills that will assist them to make better choices than alcohol in dealing with stress at home and in the workplace.
 Therapists use various evidence-based techniques in individual and small-group settings.

-If being in residential care during the day is not an option, consider our intensive outpatient care.
+If being in residential care during the day is not an option, consider our day intensive outpatient program (IOP).
 This option lets patients meet with counselors and support groups in evening sessions.
 Patients are, thus, able to maintain work and family responsibilities during the day.

 Run by counselors adept at virtual therapy sessions, AspenRidge offers a twelve-week online program.
 Patients meet with counselors and others in the program via Internet sessions three times each a week online.
 If you live a distance from our AspenRidge locations, this is an ideal treatment format.